wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.1 =
+* bug fix: removed a console.debug() from the script that can cause IE to fail loading the video.

 = 1.0 =
 * Major update:
 	With this release all the YTPlayer code has been rewritten to use the Youtube® iframe API.